Serpentine Squiggles

 You want to revenge to deter people from crossing you in the future, but it only works as a deterent if people believe you aren’t bluffing.

-Sometimes, people say the basilisk won’t torture you if you don’t learn about it, but I find it’s hard to make such assumptions about the implementation and reasoning of something incomprehensibly intelligent and inhuman.
+Sometimes, people say the Basilisk won’t torture you if you don’t learn about it, but I find it’s hard to make such assumptions about the implementation and reasoning of something incomprehensibly intelligent and inhuman.

 There are more possible superhuman intelligences than humans that have ever or will ever live on earth.
 Each one is unique, subtly different, and some of them can engage in the Basilisk’s signature brand of acausal blackmail.